 Gebrüder Cosack UFO Desk Lamp

-Materials: Cast iron round base, painted with black wrinkle paint.
-Brass curved rod.
-Black painted brass lampshade, also painted with wrinkle paint, white painted inside.
-2 brass ornamental screws, some brass parts.
-Brass socket.
+Materials: Round cast iron base, painted with black wrinkle paint.
+Curved brass rod.
+Black painted brass mushroom lampshade, also painted with wrinkle paint.
+It is painted white inside.
+2 brass ornamental screws.
+Some brass parts.
+Brass E27 socket.

 Height: 40 cm / 15.74”